jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 While Carl Sagan may be technically correct, the first step of an Apple Pie recipe doesn’t necessarily need to be: __Trigger the Big Bang__.

+We stop when we've reached behavior that makes sense as a single behavior within our domain.

 # Design Structure
 <img src="/assets/ComposableDesignPatternsIntroduction.png" alt="Composable Design Patterns Template"  width = "30%" align="right" style="padding-right: 35px;">